-- Compile Draft Environmental Impact Report (EIR) (This Document) for public comment based on specialist information; - Advertise Draft EIR for public comment; - Distribute and/or make the Draft EIR available for viewing and comment; - Receive comments on Draft EIR.
-All comments received and responses to the comments will be incorporated into the Final Environmental Impact Report (EIR); and - Preparation of a FINAL EIR for submission to DE&NC for consideration and decision-making.
+- Compile Draft Environmental Impact Report (EIR) for public comment based on specialist information; - Advertise Draft EIR for public comment; - Distribute and/or make the Draft EIR available for viewing and comment; - Receive comments on Draft EIR.
+All comments received and responses to the comments have been incorporated into the Final Environmental Impact Report (EIR) (please refer to Comments and Response Table); and - Preparation of a FINAL EIR (this report) for submission to DE&NC for consideration and decisionmaking.